bodrick/awesome/TOPICS.md

 *   [kelvins/awesome-mlops](https://github.com/kelvins/awesome-mlops) - :sunglasses: A curated list of awesome MLOps tools
 *   [visenger/awesome-mlops](https://github.com/visenger/awesome-mlops) - A curated list of references for MLOps
 *   [Stability-AI/StableSwarmUI](https://github.com/Stability-AI/StableSwarmUI) - StableSwarmUI, A Modular Stable Diffusion Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility.
 *   [lunary-ai/lunary](https://github.com/lunary-ai/lunary) - The production toolkit for LLMs.
-Observability, analytics and evaluation.
+Observability, prompt management and evaluations.
 *   [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
 Dify.AI is an LLM application development platform.
 It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack required for building generative AI-native applications, including a built-in RAG engine.
 *   [dosco/llm-client](https://github.com/dosco/llm-client) - LLMClient - A Caching and Debugging Proxy Server for LLM Users and A Multi-LLM Client Library
 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM